dimaMachina/graphql-eslint/website/src/pages/rules/no-fragment-cycles.md

 ---
-description:
-  "A GraphQL fragment is only valid when it does not have cycles in fragments usage.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'A GraphQL fragment is only valid when it does not have cycles in fragments usage.'
 ---

 # `no-fragment-cycles`